Pournami Alaigal: Production

 Pournami Alaigal was produced, written and directed by M. Bhaskar under Oscar Movies.
 Cinematography was handled by Viswam Nataraj, and editing by M. Vellaichami.
 The court scenes were shot on a set created at Vijaya Vauhini Studios.
 A dialogue written by Bhaskar, "Aalamarathukku keezhe edhuvum varaladhu" (Nothing grows under a banyan tree) is a South Indian proverb.
+Three songs were picturised at Ooty while some scenes were filmed at Chennai at places such as charity home at Kilpauk.

 Soundtrack

 The music is composed by Shankar–Ganesh.
 The song "Thein Paayum" was originally written for Thandikkappatta Nyayangal (1983).

 Release and reception

 Pournami Alaigal was released on 12 January 1985.
 The film was a commercial success, running for over 100 days in theatres.
-Jayamanmadhan of Kalki wrote it's the waxing moon, the full moon needs a little more thought and concluded that director should show his talent in the next picture.
+Jayamanmadhan of Kalki wrote it is the waxing moon, the full moon needs a little more thought and concluded that director should show his talent in the next picture.
+Balumani of Anna praised acting, cinematography, music and direction.